-- The education provider's process for assessment of specialist international medical graduates is designed to satisfy the guidelines of the Medical Board of Australia (MBA) and the Medical Council of New Zealand (MCNZ). - The education provider bases its assessment of the comparability of specialist international medical graduates to an Australian- or New Zealand- trained specialist in the same field of practice on the specialist medical program outcomes. - The education provider documents and publishes the requirements and procedures for all phases of the assessment process, such as paper-based assessment, interview, supervision, examination and appeals. - Additional MCNZ criteria: Recognition and Assessment of International Medical Graduates (IMGs) applying for registration in a vocational scope of practice.
+- The education provider's process for assessment of specialist international medical graduates is designed to satisfy the guidelines of the Medical Board of Australia and the Medical Council of New Zealand. - The education provider bases its assessment of the comparability of specialist international medical graduates to an Australian- or New Zealand- trained specialist in the same field of practice on the specialist medical program outcomes. - The education provider documents and publishes the requirements and procedures for all phases of the assessment process, such as paper-based assessment, interview, supervision, examination and appeals.